-3. Whereas the Association grants to Thirty the right to construct a surface drainage system on Lot 1 as shown on said Easement and License Plan for the benefit of Lot 1.
+3. The Association grants to Thirty the right to tie into a surface drainage easement to be constructed by Thirty on Lot 1 as shown on said Easement and License Plan.
+As consideration for this easement, Thirty agrees to construct said drainage easement and to maintain said drainage easement in perpetuity.